oracle/weblogic-monitoring-exporter/samples/kubernetes/end2end/docs/04-wls-domain.md

 domain1-managed-server-2        ClusterIP   None             <none>        8001/TCP                         32h
 ```

-You can access the WebLogic Administration Console from your browser at `http://<hostname>:30701/console`.
+You can access the WebLogic Server Administration Console from your browser at `http://<hostname>:30701/console`.

 ### Check the WebLogic Runtime Metrics
 The exported metrics are plain text and human-readable.
 We can use `curl` or similar tools to check the metrics.